SHTOOLS/SHTOOLS/docs/pages/mydoc/pydoc/pyshread.md

 `l, m, coeffs[0, l, m], coeffs[1, l, m]`

 where l and m are the spherical harmonic degree and order, respectively.
+The terms coeffs[1, l, 0] can be neglected as they are zero.
+If the errors are to be read, the line should be formatted as For more information, see `shread`.

 If the errors are to be read, the line should be formatted as

 `l, m, coeffs[0, l, m], coeffs[1, l, m], errors[0, l, m], errors[1, l, m]`